FREE SHIPPING ON ORDERS OVER $250

 Caviar vs Roe: The Real Difference Between Sturgeon Eggs and Fish Eggs

-Imagine a lively dinner party where the sound of crystal glasses, the lively dancing of champagne bubbles, and the light of a tin of gold-like Osetra caviar at the center of the table create a splendid atmosphere.
-You take a spoonful… and then stop.
-Were you aware that not every fish egg is the same?
-Let’s dive into the realm of caviar vs. roe—where delicacy, history, and taste slyly work together to transform an average meal into a sumptuous feast.
-We will eventually unravel everything, from sturgeon diamonds to substitute roe, so that you can take pleasure in every nibble with assurance.
+Imagine a lively dinner party: crystal glasses, champagne bubbles, and a tin of golden Osetra at the center of the table.
+You take a spoonful… and pause.
+Did you know that not every fish egg is the same?
+Let's dive into the world of caviar vs. roe — where delicacy, history, and taste work together to transform an ordinary meal into a sumptuous feast.

 What Precisely Is Fish Roe?

-In the most basic sense, roe is simply the fish eggs.
-Just that.
+In the most basic sense, roe is simply fish eggs.
 No extras, no special tags.
-The size, color, and taste of these fish eggs differ greatly according to the species, but they all have one thing in common: they are nature's little, salty, and umami-rich bursts.
+The size, color, and taste differ greatly by species, but they all share one thing: they are nature's little, salty, umami-rich bursts.

 Roe is obtained from many different fish species.
-Salmon roe, with its large and orange pearls, is one of the most liked in sushi.
-Trout is one step smaller and provides delicate pops.
-There’s also flying fish roe (Tobiko), which is used in Japanese cuisine.
-Edible freshwater and saltwater fish can both yield roe, though the flavor and texture vary a lot.
+Salmon roe, with its large orange pearls, is one of the most popular in sushi.
+Trout roe is one step smaller with delicate pops.
+There's also flying fish roe (Tobiko), widely used in Japanese cuisine.
+Both freshwater and saltwater fish can yield roe, though flavor and texture vary considerably.

 Definitely.
-Freshwater roe like that from trout tends to be less intense and subtler, whereas saltwater roe from salmon or flying fish, in addition, is brinier and more flavorful.
-Be it canapés or gourmet pizza, the flavor of each type brings its own unique character to the party.
+Freshwater roe like trout tends to be subtler and less intense, whereas saltwater roe from salmon or flying fish is brinier and more assertive.
+Each type brings its own unique character to the table.

-Explore our Trout Roe Selection to find a delicate substitute for traditional sturgeon caviar.
+→ Explore our Golden Rainbow Trout Roe — a delicate and approachable alternative to traditional sturgeon caviar.

-Try out our Haute D'Or Osetra Caviar to savor this luxurious custom.
+→ Try our Haute D'Or Osetra Caviar to experience this tradition firsthand.

-The Sturgeon Roe came to be associated with luxury in Imperial Russia.
-It was the choice of aristocrats, and its rarity, flavor, and texture were their reasons for wanting it.
-The preservation techniques were developed so that the fish would travel a long distance without losing freshness to the European capitals.
-This cultural legacy placed sturgeon caviar on the gold standard.
+Sturgeon roe became associated with luxury in Imperial Russia.
+It was the choice of aristocrats — prized for its rarity, flavor, and texture.
+Preservation techniques were developed so it could travel to European capitals without losing freshness.
+This cultural legacy placed sturgeon caviar on the gold standard of fine dining.

 Yes.
-The FDA in the United States has set a rule that only sturgeon roe can be marked as caviar (FDA Labeling Guide).
-The European Union has similar requirements for labeling, and it is more rigorous as it requires that the sources be species-specific and undergo very careful processing.
-Such regulations help to reinforce the difference between original caviar and usual fish roe.
+The FDA in the United States stipulates that only sturgeon roe can be labeled as caviar without qualification.
+The European Union has similar — and in some cases more rigorous — requirements, mandating species-specific sourcing and careful processing.
+These regulations reinforce the distinction between true caviar and ordinary fish roe.

 Types of Caviar and Roe

-• Sevruga: Smaller, briny pearls and very flavor intense.
+• Sevruga: Smaller, briny pearls with intense flavor

-• Salmon: Vivid, large, and sweetly salty, bursting.
+• Salmon Roe (Ikura): Vivid, large, sweetly salty, bursting

-• Flying Fish (Tobiko) & Lumpfish: Perfect for creating texture in sushi or starters.
+• Flying Fish Roe (Tobiko) & Lumpfish: Perfect for texture in sushi or starters

-Use our Caviar Tasting Set to compare them side by side for a sensory journey of a lifetime.
+→ Use our Caviar Tasting Set to compare them side by side for a sensory journey.

 Is Caviar Always More Prized than Roe?